Skip to content

 Ask a clinic whether they can put you on a cancellation list.
 Call nearby counties if your county has no dental clinic.
 Ask a community health center for a referral even if its own dental department is full.
 If you are in metro Atlanta and uninsured, check Ben Massell’s rules carefully because it does not offer emergency walk-in care, but it may help eligible adults with ongoing dental care.

-If you are trying to stabilize your household while waiting, related Georgia guides may help with Georgia TANF, Georgia utility help, and Georgia housing help while you wait.
+If you are trying to stabilize your household while waiting, related Georgia guides may help with Georgia TANF, Georgia utility help, Georgia housing help, and Georgia emergency help.

 Phone scripts you can use